Are young men today less fertile than their fathers and grandfathers were?

 Fertility was also the hot question under debate at the European Society of Human Reproduction and Embryology annual conference several years ago.
 Some health experts argued that men today are facing a "sperm crisis" with sperm counts that have been decreasing for at least the last decade, reported The Wall Street Journal.

-A recent study in France found that the sperm concentration of men decreased by nearly one-third between 1989 and 2005.
+A study in France found that the sperm concentration of men decreased by nearly one-third between 1989 and 2005.
 This follows the findings of several other European health studies that have found that over the past 15 years or so, the sperm counts of healthy men ages 18 to 25 have significantly decreased.